1976 NCAA Division I men's ice hockey tournament

 The 1976 NCAA Division I men's ice hockey tournament was the culmination of the 1975–76 NCAA Division I men's ice hockey season, the 29th such tournament in NCAA history.
-It was held between March 25 and 27, 1976, and concluded with Minnesota defeating Michigan Tech 6-4.
+It was held between March 25 and 27, 1976, and concluded with Minnesota defeating Michigan Tech 6–4.
 All games were played at the University of Denver Arena in Denver, Colorado.

 Qualifying teams

 Four teams qualified for the tournament, two each from the eastern and western regions.
 The ECAC tournament champion and the two WCHA tournament co-champions received automatic bids into the tournament.
 An at-large bid was offered to a second eastern team based upon both their ECAC tournament finish as well as their regular season record.

 Format

 The ECAC champion was seeded as the top eastern team while the WCHA co-champion with the better regular season record was given the top western seed.
 The second eastern seed was slotted to play the top western seed and vice versa.
 All games were played at the University of Denver Arena.
 All matches were Single-game eliminations with the semifinal winners advancing to the national championship game and the losers playing in a consolation game.
+Minnesota and Michigan Tech squared off in the championship game for the third straight year, with Michigan Tech having won in '75 and Minnesota in '74.